We Honor Veterans Hospice Program

 Hospice for veterans: Meeting the special needs of people who served

 We Honor Veterans is a program of the National Hospice and Palliative Care Organization (NHPCO) in collaboration with the Department of Veterans Affairs (VA).
 The program draws hospices, state hospice organizations, Hospice-Veteran Partnerships and VA facilities together in a pioneering program that focuses on respectful inquiry, compassionate listening and grateful acknowledgment.
 By recognizing the unique needs of our veterans and their families, we learn how to best support and guide them through their life experiences and take into consideration any emotional and psychological needs that may stem from having served in the armed forces.

 Veteran hospice services provided by hospice staff and volunteers with specialized training

-Main Line Health Hospice is currently a We Honor Veterans Partner Level Two, which means we provide veteran-centric education for our hospice staff and hospice volunteers, and we identify patients with military experience so we can meet their unique, end-of-life needs.
+Main Line Health Hospice is currently a We Honor Veterans Partner Level Five, which means we provide veteran-centric education for our hospice staff and hospice volunteers, and we identify patients with military experience so we can meet their unique, end-of-life needs.

 Features of this effort include: